nicowalter256/News-App/README.md

 # news app

-## News App | A flutter news app using an open api designed.
+## News App | A flutter news app using an open api.

 This app is used to display news articles, top headlines and news details